gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 ### API Clients
 Each proxy will need to manage multiple grpc clients, one for each peer proxy.
 Client connections will be created as peer proxies are discovered.
 Similar to the agent pools current behavior, clients can be expired if the connection fails and the peer hasn't heartbeated to the backend for a certain amount of time.

+Transient connection failures can be detected using [GRPC keepalives](https://pkg.go.dev/google.golang.org/grpc/keepalive) along with the client [`WaitForStateChange`](https://pkg.go.dev/google.golang.org/grpc#ClientConn.WaitForStateChange) API.
+The time it takes to detect a dead connection is determined by the keepalive `Timeout` parameter.
+The grpc client will automatically try to reconnect with an exponential backoff policy.

+For future backwards compatibility the proxy teleport version will be included in the grpc client/server headers.
+This will allow either a client or server to downgrade messages accordingly.

 Metrics will be added so we can monitor whether a single grpc connection becomes a bottleneck for many concurrent streams.
 The following metrics will be tracked:

 1. Total throughput in bytes, this is the aggregate number of bytes sent over all grpc channels on a single connection.